moniafavaro/pac-man/README.md

 So the NVP was done, but I wasn't happy, I wanted more levels.

-The second level starts when voldy-man catchs all 'scars'.
+The second level starts when voldy-man catches all 'scars'.

 On the second level I added more noses and made them walk faster.